Tap the text to show or hide reading controls.

 Shin Junseok shot back brusquely and went back into the workshop.

-What a man who just can’t be honest with himself.
+What a man who just can’t be honest with himself, really.

 “Drop your bags and we set out at once.
 We’ll be staying about three days.”“Boss.
 But what kind of business takes us to the borderlands…”“We’re going to pay our respects.”“Sorry?”